wunderio/next-drupal-starterkit/README.md

 ### Multilanguage setup

-This template is set up to use three languages: English (default), Finnish and Swedish.
-These languages are added in Drupal using the usual translation modules, and to the frontend using the [next-i18next](https://github.com/i18next/next-i18next) npm package.
+This template is set up to use three languages: English (default), Finnish, and Swedish.
+These languages are added in Drupal using the standard translation modules and integrated into the frontend using the [Next-Intl](https://next-intl-docs.vercel.app/) module.
-The indexing in Elasticsearch takes into consideration the language of the content for analysis.
-The interface is translated.
-(Note: translations have mostly been done with Google Translate, so don't expect perfect Finnish or Swedish... or English for that matter. 🙂 )
+The Elasticsearch indexing takes the content language into account for analysis, and the interface is fully translated.
+(Note: Most translations were done using Google Translate, so please expect some inaccuracies in Finnish, Swedish, and even English. 🙂)

 ### Webforms